storj/docs/app/dcs/third-party-tools/zerto/page.md

   - Bucket Name: enter the name of your bucket, for example, ¨demo-bucket

-  - Access Key: provided in [](docId:AsyYcUJFbO1JI8-Tu8tW3) you generated with Storj DCS
+  - Access Key: provided in [](docId:AsyYcUJFbO1JI8-Tu8tW3) you generated with Storj

-  - Secret Access Key: provided in [](docId:AsyYcUJFbO1JI8-Tu8tW3) you generated with Storj DCS
+  - Secret Access Key: provided in [](docId:AsyYcUJFbO1JI8-Tu8tW3) you generated with Storj

 After populating all fields, click `Save`.
 You should now see the Storj Repo as part of your LTR repository list.

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/LTGvqT_kuVNQi-upd1i_w_image-128-2.png)

-You may optionally verify Zerto's connection via the Storj DCS website.
-To do so, please sign in to your Storj DCS account, click on `Buckets` on the left-hand side, then select your demo-bucket from the `Buckets` view, and provide the encryption passphrase.
+You may optionally verify Zerto's connection via the Storj website.
+To do so, please sign in to your Storj account, click on `Buckets` on the left-hand side, then select your demo-bucket from the `Buckets` view, and provide the encryption passphrase.
 You will be taken to this bucket’s page, where you will see a _repository.config_ file, confirming the connection.

 ![](https://link.storjshare.io/raw/jua7rls6hkx5556qfcmhrqed2tfa/docs/images/159AagxGtKM2d-4Pa6ciu_image-132-1.png)